 Overfishing and Sustainability

 Overfishing happens when we capture fish faster than they can restore the population.
-According to the Food and Agriculture Organization, one-third of the worlds fisheries exceed sustainable limits.
+According to the Food and Agriculture Organization, one-third of the world’s fisheries exceeds sustainable limits.
 Another issue that comes from overfishing is what is known as bycatch.
 Bycatch is the capture of unwanted sea life while targeting a specific fish.
 Bycatch is responsible for the loss of billions of fish, sea turtles, and marine mammals.

-Sustainability is found when the rate of fishing does not cause a decline of the population as time goes on.
+Sustainability is found when the rate of fishing does not cause a decline in the population as time goes on.
 Sustainability also implies a level that respects marine ecosystems and promises fishing practices for longevity.
 Also, fishing has been a livelihood for many as it is one of the oldest occupations known.
-Surely, overfishing affects the ecosystems and causes environmental issues.
+Surely, overfishing affects ecosystems and causes environmental issues.
 But, it can also cause economic issues if there are no longer fish to harvest.

 Fish Oil and Omega-3

 For many, omega-3 supplementation is an important part of our personal nutrition program.
 This also goes for our animals.
 According to the World Wildlife Organization, seven of the worlds top 10 fisheries target for low trophic level fish.
 Yet, out of that percentage, 90 percent of what they catch is made into fishmeal and fish oil.
 You can trace the omega-3 found in fish back to the algae consumed by smaller food chain fishes.